 Class 12 Maths CBSE 2026 Paper Pattern Snapshot

-The 80-mark CBSE Class 12 Maths theory paper runs 3 hours and is split into five sections.
-Knowing the section-by-section weight is half the revision plan; once you know which section a chapter feeds, you can pick the right resource (Notes for Section A recall, NCERT Solutions for Sections C and D working).
+The 80-mark CBSE Class 12 Maths theory paper runs 3 hours and has five sections.
+Knowing the weight of each section helps you plan.
+Once you know which section a chapter feeds, you can pick the right resource.
+Use Notes for Section A recall and NCERT Solutions for the Section C and D working.

-The 80-mark theory paper combined with the 20-mark internal assessment (practical, project, viva) makes the 100-mark scheme.
-Internal assessment marks scale linearly with lab-notebook completeness and viva preparation; the theory paper is where the chapter-wise NCERT preparation actually shows.
+The 80-mark theory paper plus the 20-mark internal assessment (practical, project, viva) makes the 100-mark total.
+You earn the internal marks through a complete lab notebook and good viva prep.
+The theory paper is where your chapter-wise NCERT work shows.

 Where to Start with Class 12 Maths